MicrosoftDocs/VBA-Docs/api/Access.CommandButton.AutoRepeat.md

 # CommandButton.AutoRepeat property (Access)

-You can use the **AutoRepeat** property to specify whether an event procedure or macro runs repeatedly while a command button on a form remains pressed in.
+Use the **AutoRepeat** property to specify whether an event procedure or macro runs repeatedly while a command button on a form remains pressed in.
 Read/write **Boolean**.

 ## Syntax